Differences between undergraduate and graduate schools

 Course plan during enrollment

 Graduate students are primarily focused on research.
 Therefore, even though there is no upper limit on the number of credits they can take, it is not a good idea to cram too many lectures into your studies.
-However, the later you are in your studies, the busier you tend to be with research for your graduation thesis and so on, so it is best to get all your credits as soon as possible.
-In a master's program, if you take about 6-7 classes a week, you will be able to get most of your credits by the second year, so it should not be too much of a burden.
-One of the great things about graduate school is that there are no strict restrictions on credits
+However, the later you are in your studies, the busier your research for final theses and other projects tends to become, so it is best to get all your credits as soon as possible.
+In a master's program, if you take about 6-7 classes per week, you will be able to get most of your credits by the second year, so it should not be too much of a burden.
+One of the great things about graduate school is that there are no strict restrictions on credits.

-Students who proceed to a doctoral program may be able to carry over any extra credits they have earned during their master's program to the doctoral program
+Furthermore, those who go on to a doctoral program may be able to carry over any extra credits they earn during their master's program to their doctoral program.

 Notes on course registration